-Adding more members to the team can be frustrating for entrepreneurs who are used to doing things themselves or with a core group of co-workers, Guzman said.
+Adding more members to the team can be frustrating for entrepreneurs who are used to doing things themselves or with a core group of co-workers.
 You’ll need to be patient when working with people who have varying skill sets, especially when they’re new and learning the ins and outs of the company, he said.
 We’ll discuss strategies below for how to budget for a bigger staff until new products or initiatives begin to pay off.

 2. Develop your strategy for growth.